 Most expats choose to rent rather than buy property in Finland – it's the simple option, particularly for those staying short term.
 Employers usually assist and guide expats in finding a place to live, and if not, the services of an estate agent are helpful, especially as Helsinki’s rental housing market is quite competitive.

 Helsinki, being Finland’s capital city, is a hub of economic and social activity, which is attractive to foreigners looking to study or find work.
-This appeal has made the housing market increasingly competitive, and rent prices alongside it, adding to the already high cost of living.
+This appeal has made the housing market increasingly competitive and therefore pricey, adding to the already high cost of living.

 Types of accommodation in Helsinki